securityfirst/tent-content/contents_en/operations/sexual-assault/beginner/prepare.md

 ## Locate contraception and medication

 *	Are post-coital contraception and other specialised medication readily available from medical institutions in the area?
-* If not, ensure that they are at hand in the office and can be dispensed under medical supervision, or that a victim can be transported immediately to somewhere where they are available.
+* If not, ensure that they are at hand in the office (if local legislation permits) and can be dispensed under medical supervision, or that a victim can be transported immediately to somewhere where they are available.